 NRI Demat Account Charges

 Even the best Demat account in India for NRI will attract costs.
-This is also the case for resident Indians whose Demat accounts attract the same charges.
-These demat accounts and transaction-related fees are charged by the central depositories and the broker.
-There are also governmental taxes that are paid by NRIs for their Demat account.
+The central depositories and the broker charge these Demat accounts and transaction-related fees.
+There are also government taxes that NRIs pay for their Demat account.
 The account charges for Demat account for NRI are as follows:

 2. Annual Maintenance Charges (Yearly)

 The broker typically attaches an annual charge to the Demat to maintain the account and offer related services.
 It is called AMC or Account Maintenance Charge.
 Depending on business policies, a broker may charge an AMC for the NRI Demat accounts.
 You may confirm the rate with your broker before opening an account.

 A small fee is charged whenever shares are sold or withdrawn from one’s Demat account.
 Depending on your broker, it can be a flat fee or a percentage of the trading volume.